gbdev/pandocs/content/MBC5.md

 ### A000-BFFF - RAM Bank 00-0F, if any (Read/Write)

-Same as for MBC1, except RAM sizes are 64kbit, 256kbit and 1mbit.
+Same as for MBC1, except that RAM sizes are 8KiB, 32KiB and 128KiB.

 ### 0000-1FFF - RAM Enable (Write Only)